Sidon/Sidon.github.io/_posts/2016-7-19-data-visualization-week4.md

 + [Univariate bar graphs for categorical variables](#barqt)
   + [Bar graph for life](#categ_life)
   + [Bar graph for alcohol](#categ_alcohol)

+As the scatter graph had been a bit confused, I decided to convert one of the variable (the dependent) in categorical and then to plot the explanatory/response variable in a bar graph.

 + [Bivariete Bar Graph](#bivar)